ysfsalman/Brick-Breaker-Game/README.md

 <img src="workflow.gif"/>

 The program work with a typical game loop application.
-It consists five classes: `Game`, `Ball`, `Racket`, `Controller`, and `Renderer`.
+It consists of five classes: `Game`, `Ball`, `Racket`, `Controller`, and `Renderer`.
 The image above shows the workflow of the code:

 1. `main` creates `Controller`, `Game`, `Renderer`. `Game` has `Racket`, `Wall`, `Brick` and `Ball` in which the first four contains vector of points where the `Ball` will bounce to (using `Ball::ObstacleExist` and `Ball::UpdateDirection`).
 2. `main` calls `Game::Run` to start the game loop.
 During the main loop inside `Game::Run`, it will have two states where the `Ball`'s position follows `Racket`'s position until the state `start` becomes  `true`.
 3. `brick` memory is made dynamic by a vector of `SDL_Point` pointer and will delete its memory once the `Ball` bounce to it. (improvement can be made by `brick` to class)

-## Rubric Point adrressed
+## Rubric Point addressed

 ### Loops, Functions, I/O
 | Rubric point  | Location |